GuildCrafts/web-development-js/_goals/196-Dive_Into_UNIX_and_Bash.md

 - [ ] All activities are completed from the [Bash Scripting][ryans-tutorial-bash-scripting] tutorials and solution code is included as files under a `bash-scripting/` directory.
 - [ ] 10 activities are completed from the [Linux][ryans-tutorial-linux] tutorials and solution code is included as files under a `linux/` directory.\*

+If you finish _all_ of this (or are just itchy for other resources), then go dive into [The Art of the Command Line](https://github.com/jlevy/the-art-of-command-line).
+There's enough material in there for months of learning :).

 \*Note: there will likely be overlap between this tutorial and the Hartl book.
 Choose only activities that cover new material so you don't do redundant work.

 ## Resources